gtk-rs/gtk4-rs/book/src/actions.md

 ```

 Since actions from `create_action` follow the aforementioned conventions, we can keep further changes to a minimum.
-The action "win.sensitive-button" toggles its state with each activation and the state of the "win.orientation" action follows the given parameter.
+The action "win.button-frame" toggles its state with each activation and the state of the "win.orientation" action follows the given parameter.

 We still have to specify what should happen when the actions are activated though.
 For the stateful actions, instead of adding callbacks to their "activate" signals we bind the settings to properties we want to manipulate.